arcayn/rpg-econbot/README.md

 Designed to work well with (and make up for features not found in) Avrae and other similar bots.
 To deploy on your own server:
  - install it
- - get a Discord application token
+ - make a Discord application and get its token
  - fill in `opt.js` (remember to remove `.example`)
  - invite it to your server
  - ???
  - profit

+ ## Features
+  - Track XP for your party
+  - Track your party's money
+  - Auto level-up (coming soon)
+  - Track anything about your party members (coming soon)

  ## Commands
  Invoke the bot with `!scriba`